What is Sum of Squares: SST, SSR, SSE?

 • R-squared = 0.8836

-This tells us that 88.36% of the variation in exam scores can be explained by the number of hours studied.
+This result confirms that 88.36% of the variation in the final exam scores can be explained by the linear relationship with the number of hours studied.
+This suggests a highly effective and strong predictive model.

 x